|Date to be confirmed

-This webinar is accredited for continuing professional development (1.5 CPD hours), with certification post attendance.
+This workshop is accredited for continuing professional development (1.5 CPD hours), with certification post attendance.

 This interactive workshop will provide an overview of the history, theory and practice of comparative judgement in educational assessment.